londonb/hangman/README.md

 # Hangman

-#### Play a simple game of Hangman, January 27, 2016
+#### Play a simple game of Hangman, January 27-28, 2016

 #### By Brad London and Abby Rolling

 ## Description

-This webpage allows the user to play a game of hangman against a set short list of words.
+This webpage allows the user to play a game of hangman against a word from one of three categories.

-## Setup/Installation Requirements

-Two branches exist, one using a form for input and one using a list of letters from which to choose.

 ## Known Bugs

-* Minimalist front end interface
-* Form version does not have wide error handling
-* New game/refresh conditions are inconsistent
-* Hangman is not actually a man
+* Clicking on the space where a letter once existed will test ' ' against the chosen word.
+* The user is allowed to keep clicking on letters after winning or losing the game

 ## Technologies Used